Tornike-Skhulukhia/CLI-Chess/README.md

 # todo after basic functionalities
-. add good docs for each functions about their input/output and functionalities/roles . ability to play using 2 different computers on same network using IP sharing
+. add good docs for each functions about their input/output and functionalities/roles . ability to play using 2 different computers on same network using IP sharing . add checks that chess notation does really seem chess notation when getting it?